chemouna/AlgorithmsCatalog/README.md

 #### Array

 #### Stack
+- a linear data structure, or more abstractly a sequential collection, the push and pop operations occur only at one end of the structure, referred to as the top of the stack.
+This makes it possible to implement a stack as a singly linked list and a pointer to the top element.

 There are multiple possible ways to implement a Stack:
 - With a static array

 - With a Dynamic array

 - With a LinkedList

+##### Applications of stacks
+- Expression evaluation

+- Backtracking

+- Efficient Algorithms

 #### Bit Array